-Electro-oculogram (EOG) Recording of eye movements and eye position provided by the difference in electrical potential between two electrodes placed on the skin on either side of the eye Electro-retinogram (ERG) Measures the electrical responses of various cell types in the retina,
+Electro-oculogram (EOG) Recording of eye movements and eye position provided by the difference in electrical potential between two electrodes placed on the skin on either side of the eve

-(including the photoreceptors (rods and cones), inner retinal cells (bipolar and amacrine cells), and the ganglion cells) to various stimuli (9-24)
+Electro-retinogram (ERG) Measures the electrical responses of various cell types in the retina, (including the photoreceptors (rods and cones), inner retinal cells (bipolar and amacrine cells), and the ganglion cells) to various stimuli (203)

 Elschnig spots Clumps of retinal pigment with surrounding red or yellow halo.
-Indicate past episodes of acute hypertension (9-15)
+Indicate past episodes of acute hypertension (187)

 Endogenous endophthalmitis Rare form of endophthalmitis that results in seeding of infection from another source in the body.
 Sources include endocarditis, liver abscesses, infected lines or catheters.
-It results in a very serious ocular infection that can be blinding (8-6)
+It results in a very serious ocular infection that can be blinding (143)

 Endophthalmitis Severe inflammation of all compartments of the eye, usually infective, but may be sterile.
-Arare, but very serious, complication of intraocular surgery.
-It constitutes a sight-threatening ocular emergency with main factors determining outcome being speed of presentation to an eye clinic, the causative organism, and the individual host pathogen response (6-2)
+A rare, but very serious, complication of intraocular surgery.
+It constitutes a sight-threatening ocular emergency with main factors determining outcome being speed of presentation to an eye clinic, the causative organism, and the individual host pathogen response (110)

-Endothelial keratoplasty See, Descemet's stripping endothelial keratoplasty (4-16)
+Endothelial keratoplasty See, Descemet's stripping endothelial keratoplasty (96)

-Enophthalmos Where the eye is retracted into orbit, making the eye appear "smaller" or sunken (1-4, 1-8, 10-6)
+Enophthalmos Where the eye is retracted into orbit, making the eye appear "smaller" or sunken (12) (19) (216)

-Entropion Condition where the eyelids rolls inwards (2-4)
+Entropion Condition where the eyelids rolls inwards (27)